 Conducted by Coeur d’Alene Area Economic Development Corporation (CDA EDC or Jobs Plus), PAHA, Avista Foundation, and University of Idaho’s College of Business and Economics, Vandal Impact Center.
 The Regional Housing and Growth Issues Partnership used this study to develop a “tool kit” of possible solutions (private and public) to provide “worker housing,” which was defined as a purchase price ranging from $200k-$350k at current mortgage rates.Get the Report

 A proven model of community land trusts and development-driven worker housing supplied by Grounded Solutions Network, a national nonprofit membership organization of community land trusts, municipal housing programs and nonprofits that support housing with lasting affordability.

 ALICE is an acronym for Asset Limited, Income Constrained, Employed, an initiative to study the growing number of individuals and families who face financial challenges despite being employed and earning above the federal poverty level (FPL).
-Our ALICE grew from 28% in 2019 to 31% in 2021 and this number is understated because the cost of housing in Kootenai County is considerably higher than the numbers used in the 2021 ALICE update report.
-At the end of 2021, households living at FPL was 10%.
-More than 41% of Kootenai County households were unable to make ends meet at the end of 2021 and our FPL grew 21% from 2019 to 2021.Get the Report
+Our ALICE grew from 28% in 2019 to 31% in 2021 and this number is understated because the cost of housing in Kootenai County is considerably higher now than the numbers used in the 2021 ALICE update report.
+For these working households (approximately 56,000 men, women and children) the cost of basics, particularly housing, has substantially outpaced wages.Get the Report

 Out of Reach documents the gap between renters’ wages and the cost of rental housing.
 It estimates the hourly wage a full-time worker living in different areas (Kootenai County) must earn to afford a modest rental home at HUD’s fair market rent without spending more than 30% of their income on housing costs, the accepted standard of affordability.Get the Report